wso2/samples-apim/kubernetes-demo/README.md

 	 ```
 	(to get the IP address of Single node file server visit VM Instance under the Compute Engine)

-Next connect to the Kubernetes cluster by Command-line access,follow the steps below to connect to the Kubernetes Cluster
+Next connect to the Kubernetes cluster by Command-line access,follow the steps below to connect to the Kubernetes Cluster.

 -  Navigate to Clusters under the Kubernetes Engine in gcloud UI

 -   Select the specific cluster and Click on Connect and copy the Command-line access command and paste it in your local machine (Configure [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/) command line access by running the following command: gcloud container clusters get-credentials <CLUSTER_NAME> --zone <ZONE> --project <PROJECT_NAME>)

--   Export your WSO2 Username and password as an environmental variable
+-   Export your WSO2 Username and password as an environmental variable.

 	```
 	export username="< username >"
 	export password="< password >"
 	```
--   Execute deploy. sh  script in kubernetes-apim-2.6.x/pattern-1/scripts with Kubernetes cluster admin password(visit to your cluster in kubernetes Engine and click Show credentials )
+-   Execute deploy. sh  script in kubernetes-apim-2.6.x/pattern-1/scripts with Kubernetes cluster admin password(visit to your cluster in kubernetes Engine and click Show credentials ).
 	 ```
 	./deploy.sh --wu=$username--wp=$password--cap=<Kubernetes cluster admin password>
 	```
--   Check the status of the pod
+-   Check the status of the pod.
 	```
 	kubect get pods -n wso2
 	```
 **D.  Deploying NGINX Ingress**

--   Execute nginx-deploy. sh in with Kubernetes cluster admin password
+-   Execute nginx-deploy. sh in kubernetes-demo/niginx with Kubernetes cluster admin password.

--   This will create NGINX Ingress Controller
+This will create NGINX Ingress Controller.

 	```
 	./nginx-deploy.sh --cap=<Kubernetes cluster admin password>